AustinCodingAcademy/311_wk6_day2_authentication/README.md

 <!-- Use axios to talk to the server to sign up and sign in -->
 What do you do with the token that the client receives from the server

+Option 1 - Web Storage (localStorage or sessionStorage) Pros
+The browser will not automatically include anything from Web storage into HTTP requests making it not vulnerable to CSRF Can only be accessed by Javascript running in the exact same domain that created the data Allows to use the most semantically correct approach to pass token authentication credentials in HTTP (the Authorization header with a Bearer scheme)
+It's very easy to cherry pick the requests that should contain authentication Cons
+Cannot be accessed by Javascript running in a sub-domain of the one that created the data (a value written by example.com cannot be read by sub.example.com)
+⚠️ Is vulnerable to XSS
+In order to perform authenticated requests you can only use browser/library API's that allow for you to customize the request (pass the token in the Authorization header)
+Usage
+You leverage the browser localStorage or sessionStorage API to store and then retrieve the token when performing requests.

 <!-- # Express Authentication